anonsubmissions/fse2019/README.md

 be adopted into their daily development tasks.

- The analytics-based documentation approaches in [TOOL] moti- vated the respondents to decide to use Opiner.
+ The analytics-based documentation approaches in [TOOL] moti- vated the respondents to decide to use [TOOL].
 According to one participant “[TOOL] is a splendid tool to use.
 It provides great features and functionalities to solve different tasks so that i will use it”.
-The unfamiliarity to [TOOL] (because it’s a new tool) motivated the other participants to be hesitant about using Opiner on a daily basis.
+The unfamiliarity to [TOOL] (because it’s a new tool) motivated the other participants to be hesitant about using our tool on a daily basis.
 According to a participant: “I am a new user of [TOOL].
 So, at this moment I am not so sure about using it for my daily development tasks.”
 Four participants (i.e., 12.9%) did not want to use [TOOL], because to them